UPPMAX/HPC-python/docs/conda.rst

     - r2018.11
     - scilifelab-lts

     You reach them all by loading the conda module.
 You don't have to state the specific channel when using UPPMAX.
+Otherwise you do with ``conda -c <channel> ...``

 First steps
 -----------